planet-nine-app/planet-nine/README.md

 How do you convince them that you're not a threat?

 You can't just show up, chances are they have plenty of media of what an alien invasion looks like (and how it can be thwarted by some good ol' American yeehawin').
-And if you come to late you run the risk of them reaching a point where they can do some damage to your enterprise.
+And if you come too late you run the risk of them reaching a point where they can do some damage to your enterprise.

-Over time you learn that civs hit the spacefaring stage at similar states on the tech ladder: eloctromagnetic communication, nuclear power, getting close to traveling to other planets, weirdly dealing with their inability to share ample resources effectively across their world...you know, the usj.
+Over time you learn that civs hit the spacefaring stage at similar states on the tech ladder: eloctromagnetic communication, nuclear power, getting close to traveling to other planets, weirdly dealing with their inability to share ample resources effectively across their world...you know, the yoozh.
 So the sweet spot is showing up long before these civs evolve, set up shop in a way that hints to your presence, but takes just the right level of technology to find you, keeps you at a close enough distance to communicate, but far enough away to avoid those nukes.

 There's a huge chunk of astronomy that can be explained as, "that doesn't move exactly like it should, so there must be something out there."